ROCm-LS/hipCIM/docs/reference/supported-functionality.rst

 Supported features and limitations
 ***********************************

-This topic discusses the features and limitations for hipCIM.
+This topic summarizes the hipCIM features and limitations.

 Features
 ---------